chensyCN/Agentic-RAG/README.md

 - **Research Prototype** - A minimal viable implementation for experimentation and academic exploration
 - **Modular Architecture** - Clean, decoupled codebase designed for easy customization and extension
-- **Comparative Evaluation** - Comprehensive evaluation metrics to benchmark RAG approaches
+- **Multiple RAG Models** - Supports multiple RAG implementations with standardized interfaces
+- **Extensible** - Easily add new RAG algorithms to the framework

 ![AgenticRAG Architecture](agenticRAG.png)